jorgenpt/galleruby/README.md

 don't want a directory included, press ctrl+D and it'll forever skip this directory when you run make_titles.rb (and not create a .galleruby.yaml).
 To revert this behavior for a directory, delete the .galleruby.skip file.
-    ./make_titles.rb ~/Pictures/Events
+    ./make_titles.rb ~/Pictures/Albums

 Second, you just need to run gallerubify - but copy config.yml.dist to config.yml and edit it first.
 Running gallerubify will take some time, as it's generating three resized versions of your files for publishing.
 You can change what these sizes are by editing config.yml.
-    ./gallerubify.rb ~/Pictures/Events
+    ./gallerubify.rb ~/Pictures/Albums

-Third, you need to put the static directory as 'galleruby' in your output dir:
+Third, you need to put the static directory in your output dir:
-    cp -r static output/galleruby
+    cp -r static output/

 Example
 =======